-On Friday January 21, 1955, twenty-two year old Evert Stenmark left his small farm near Tarnaby, Sweden for a planned two-week hunting trip.
-He made the twenty mile (32 km) trip on skies and took shelter in a somewhat primitive hut that was built from wood and grass.
+On Friday, January 21, 1955, twenty-two-year-old Evert Stenmark left his small farm near Tarnaby, Sweden for a planned two-week hunting trip.
+He made the twenty-mile (32 km) trip on skis and took shelter in a somewhat primitive hut that was built from wood and grass.

 The next morning, Evert awoke to a beautiful day.
 The sun was shining and there was not a cloud in the sky.
 The temperature was a sultry 18° Fahrenheit (-8° C).
 After a hearty breakfast, he set out to collect the birds that he had caught in the snares that he had set out a week prior.

-Next thing he knew, he was buried in the snow.
+The next thing he knew, he was buried in the snow.
 He was lying face down with his right ski twisted up under his left leg.
-The majority of body was pinned tight by the packed snow.
+The majority of his body was pinned tight by the packed snow.
 Using his chin, he was able to dig away at the snow just enough so that he could turn his head a little bit.
 But it was no use.
-He was finding it harder and harder to breath and soon passed out.
+He was finding it harder and harder to breathe and soon passed out.

 Amazingly, he awoke in what he estimated to be six or seven hours later to find that his warm breath had melted an open cavity in the area around his mouth.
 Luckily, he was warmly dressed for the extreme Arctic cold and knew that he wouldn’t freeze to death, at least not right away.

 Evert assessed the situation and used his left hand, which was not pinned in place, to dig toward his right arm, which he was able to free up.
 This allowed him to dig under his stomach and pull out the knife that he had clipped on to his belt.
 It may not have been the perfect tool, but he was now able to scrape away the snow above his head.
 To his delight, he saw the dim blue glow of the sky above him, which confirmed that the surface couldn’t be too far away.